-PLEASE NOTE: This post is from 2014 and while it should give you a great overview of the experience, please be sure to check The CT Trolley Museum website for the most up-to-date information, especially about things like dates, hours and pricing.
+PLEASE NOTE: The original post is from 2014 and while it should give you a great overview of the experience, please be sure to check The CT Trolley Museum website for the most up-to-date information, especially about things like dates, hours and pricing.
 For 2018, this event runs weekends and holidays (Fridays, Saturdays, Sundays & Columbus Day) during October.

 So this is a big weekend for Halloween events.
 If you haven’t already, make sure you check out our full list of 2014 Family-Friendly Halloween events so you don’t miss out on any of the fun!